Luis Echeverría: Legacy and public opinion

 Porfirio Muñoz Ledo, who was Secretary of Labor and President of the PRI under Echeverría, defended the latter's administration and stated that Echeverría was very popular in the interior of the country, noting that the devaluation of the peso didn't occur until after the elections, describing the salary of the workers as "good" and highlighting the effusiveness of the Workers' Day parade on 1 May 1976, when Echeverría came down from the balcony of the National Palace to greet the parading workers:

 "When have you ever seen again the President of the Republic standing alone in the street in front of the great waves of people who come and embrace him, including the independent unions, who paraded and at the end embraced him as well?
 So let's not extrapolate.
 That his government was unpopular is a huge lie."

 Several other members of the PRI, particularly older members, disliked and criticized Echeverría's populist policies, including his predecessor Gustavo Díaz Ordaz.
 Díaz Ordaz once said of Echeverría, "He is out of control.
 He doesn't know what he is saying.
 He insists he's going to make changes, but he doesn't say to what end."

 In a national survey conducted in 2012 about former presidents, 27% of the respondents considered that the Echeverría administration was "very good" or "good", 16% responded that it was an "average" administration, and 46% responded that it was a "very bad" or "bad" administration.
 He was the second-worst rated former president in the survey, with only Carlos Salinas de Gortari receiving a lower approval rating.

+In popular culture

+Echeverría is portrayed by Alejandro de la Madrid in Women in Blue (Las Azules), the Apple TV+ Spanish-language crime drama created by Fernando Rovzar and Pablo Aramendi, which premiered globally on 31 July 2024.
+Set in Mexico City in 1971, during Echeverría's presidency, the series dramatizes the creation of the capital's first female police force, depicting the unit as a publicity exercise intended to divert public attention from official violence and from a series of unsolved murders.

+De la Madrid, who was offered the part directly by Rovzar rather than through an audition, prepared by studying Echeverría's voice, posture and gestures with an acting coach, and wore prosthetics and a wig that took roughly three hours to apply.
+He described the role as that of an antagonist whom the production nonetheless sought to humanize, adding that the gaps in the historical record allowed the writers to heighten the character's antagonism.

+De la Madrid reprised the role for the show's second season, which premiered on 12 August 2026 and follows an investigation reaching back to the student massacre of 1968.